Asymptotic properties of short-range interaction functionals: Verification of short-range interaction properties

+is the average square of edge length, and $ P $ a fixed strictly positive constant (a useful choice is $ P=1.2 $ for $ d=2 $ \cite{Persson2004a}).
+Hence, $ F $ can be viewed as a gradient of the sum of energies of all edges, given by the Hooke's law:

-In other words, $ {\hat\e} $ is the sum of energies from the compressions of springs which correspond to the Delaunay edges.
-The uncompressed lengths of these springs are prescribed by the innermost sum in $ {\hat\e} $ -- the quadratic average of the lengths of Delaunay edges.
+Intuitively, $ {\hat\e} $ is the sum of energies from the compressions of springs which correspond to the Delaunay edges.
+The uncompressed lengths of these springs are prescribed by $ m_2(\omega) $ -- the quadratic average of the lengths of Delaunay edges.
 In \eqref{eq:persson_strang}, all the springs in the uncompressed state are of the same length, but this method also extends to non-uniform distributions.
-The approach of Persson and Strang is to introduce the weight by modifying denominator in the inner sum, but the method of Section~\ref{sec:translation_dependent} consisting in adding a multiplicative weight to the $ i $-th term of the outer sum is applicable too.
+The approach of Persson and Strang is to introduce the weight into the first term of the inner sum, but the method of Section~\ref{sec:translation_dependent}, consisting in adding a multiplicative weight to the $ i $-th term of the outer sum, is applicable too.

 Notice that, due to $ {\hat\e} $ being $ -2 $-scale invariant, the results of Section~\ref{sec:cube} imply

 so for this functional the rate $ \t(N) = N^{1-2/d} $, a concave function.
 Thus, as explained in Section~\ref{sec:generalizations}, we need to consider the problem of maximizing $ {\hat\e} $: